BMS-Community/resources/README.md

 A website with BMS related resources. <br>
 Feel free to open issues and pull requests.

-> Disclaimer: This website is only updated occasionally, please visit the [BMS Community Discord server](#communities) for more up-to-date links.

 ## Table of Contents

 * [Communities](#communities)